-- (b) For a claimant claiming on behalf of a Class Member or a Class Member's estate, the Claims Administrator shall be satisfied that: - the claimant has authority to act on behalf of the Class Member or the ClassMember's estate in respect of financial affairs; - (ii) the person or estate on whose behalf the claim was submitted was a Class

-Member; and - (iii) the claimant has provided all supporting documentation required by the Claims Form or alternative documentation acceptable to the Claims Administrator, in its discretion acting reasonably, including up-to-date contact information for the Class Member or a representative of the Class Member's estate. - 12.
-The Claims Administrator shall ensure that all claims for compensation are made only in respect of mortgage loans made by one of the Releasees. - 13.
-The Claims Administrator should exercise flexibility in its assessment of the information and supporting documents provided by claimants and should generally exercise that discretion in favour of claimants.
+- (b) For a claimant claiming on behalf of a Class Member or a Class Member's estate, the Claims Administrator shall be satisfied that: - the claimant has authority to act on behalf of the Class Member or the Class Member's estate in respect of financial affairs; - (ii) the person or estate on whose behalf the claim was submitted was a Class Member; and - (iii) the claimant has provided all supporting documentation required by the Claims Form or alternative documentation acceptable to the Claims Administrator, in its discretion acting reasonably, including up-to-date contact information for the Class Member or a representative of the Class Member's estate. - 12.
+The Claims Administrator shall ensure that all claims for compensation are made only in respect of mortgage loans made by one of the Releasees.